What you resist, persists

 Professional supervision can be provided by a variety of professionals with a range of skills and qualifications.
 One of the key elements to successful supervision is the development of an effective collaborative working relationship with an emphasis on trust, openness and confidentiality.
 The supervisee is expected to prepare for supervision and to set the agenda by bringing along particular cases or problems, which may involve clients, colleagues, teams, organizational issues or personal difficulties that are impacting upon work.
 Different models can be utilized to explore the issue such as the “Five Realms” as described by David Owen.
 This was devised for medical practitioners but the model readily adapts to other professions.
 The five realms for exploration are the presenting problem; the client; the professional; the supervisory relationship and the social or organizational context.
 All five realms provide different perspectives that may enhance understanding and awareness and may lead to better and more satisfying practice.

-Please don’t hesitate to contact me if you have questions about supervision or wish to come along for a free initial consultation to discuss this further.
+Please don’t hesitate to contact me if you have questions about supervision or PFA, or wish to arrange for a free initial consultation to discuss this further.